Skip to Main Content

 Natalia Grossman won the gold medal and her Olympic ticket last night in Santiago ahead of teammate and friend Brooke Raboutou.

-Natalia’s win was due to her strong boulder round, where she had a 15-point buffer over Brooke going into the Lead portion.
+Grossman’s win was due to her strong boulder round, where she had a 15-point buffer over Raboutou going into the Lead portion.
 She needed 88 points to win outright, and she got them.
-Natalia won the competition, and the Olympic Ticket before she touched the ground.
+Grossman won the competition and the Olympic Ticket before she touched the ground.

 How it Happened

-Valentina Aguado (ARG) climbing on the semi-final lead route.
+Valentina Aguado climbing on the semi-final lead route

-Valentina Aguado (ARG) on the Semi-final lead route © Lena Drapella/IFSC
+Valentina Aguado (Argentina) on the semi-final lead route © Lena Drapella/IFSC

 Natalia Grossman tops the Boulder Round

-Only Natalia and Alannah would top the boulder.
-Brooke got very close but kept span off three times, going for the top hold.
+Only Grossman and Yip would top the boulder.
+Raboutou got very close but spun off three times while trying to reach the top hold.

 Annie Sanders (USA) in flight in the final dynamic section of boulder 1 © Lena Drapella/IFSC

 The second boulder in the roof on the right-hand side of the wall was the easiest of the round.
-Everyone topped it, and Valentina Aguado, Natalia Grossman and Brooke Raboutou flashed it.
+Everyone topped it, and Aguado, Grossman and Raboutou flashed it.

 The athletes start facing out and jump to a large macro with a twist in the air.
 The top section revolves around a knee bar between two volumes to navigate the holds to the top.

-Alejandra Contreras (CHI) topping out boulder 2 © Lena Drapella/IFSC
+Alejandra Contreras topping out boulder 2 in the final © Lena Drapella/IFSC

-Alannah Yip (CAN) weighting her feet on the tricky Boulder 3 slab © Lena Drapella/IFSC
+Alannah Yip weighting her feet on the tricky Boulder 3 slab © Lena Drapella/IFSC

 The fourth boulder was the most powerful of the four and was on the steepest section of the wall.
 It started with a jump into an iron cross, then a powerful action to the left to the high zone.
 Then, a bump right to an undercut before the finishing moves on two slopers with white jibs to make them good enough to hold.

-Only Alannah, Natalia and Brooke would get beyond the first move and secure both zones.
-Brooke and Natalia would both tickle the top hold before sliding off.
-Brooke bumped up with her left hand but went too far.
-Natalia tried crossing over with her right hand but didn’t reach far enough.
+Only Yip, Grossman and Raboutou would get beyond the first move and secure both zones.
+Raboutou and Grossman would both tickle the top hold before sliding off.
+Ravboutou bumped up with her left hand but went too far.
+Grossman tried crossing over with her right hand but didn’t reach far enough.

-Natalia Grossman (USA) tickling the top hold before falling off Boulder 4
+Natalia Grossman tickling the top hold before falling off Boulder 4

-Natalia Grossman (USA) tickling the top hold before falling on Boulder 4 © Lena Drapella/IFSC
+Natalia Grossman tickling the top hold before falling on Boulder 4 © Lena Drapella/IFSC

 Brooke Raboutou was highest in Lead, but it was not enough